IamTheHttp/game-platform/readme.md

   // in a game, you usually render in a loop, the API supports it by having deterministic draws setInterval(() => {
-    // Once we have all our shapes in place, we use the internal CanvasAPI to draw them
+    // Once we have all our shapes in place, we use the internal Painter to draw them
-    // Internally this deletes the entire canvas, and re-renders all the shapes. apis.main.draw();
+    // Internally this deletes the entire canvas, and re-renders all the shapes. apis.main.drawAllShapesInLayer();
-    apis.mini.draw();
+    apis.mini.drawAllShapesInLayer();
   }, 16);
 });
 ```